raulrene/easy-fetch-api/README.md

-# easy-fetch-api
+# (easy) Fetch API
-Easy to use wrapper for the Fetch API.
+Easy to use and lightweight wrapper for the Fetch API.

 * Provides CRUD methods
 * Each method returns a Promise, therefore works with async/await
 * Automatically sets required headers (for POST, PUT and PATCH it sets `Accept` and `Content-Type` headers to `application/json`)
-* Provides method for easily posting form data
+* Provides method for easily posting [form data](#post-form)
+* Pre-request and post-request callbacks for an easier integration with store-based architectures like Redux [see example](#callbefore-and-callback)

 This library does not provide a polyfill for the Fetch API.